Are the PosiTest AT instruments rugged?

 Absolutely.
 With an environmentally sealed, metal enclosure, heavy-duty hydraulic pump and a hi-grade industrial pressure sensor, both the Manual and Automatic PosiTest AT are built to last and can be used indoors and outdoors and in all types of weather.

 How are the Manual and Automatic PosiTest Adhesion Testers calibrated at DeFelsko?

 The Manual and Automatic PosiTest Adhesion Testers are calibrated against known conditions using NIST traceable equipment.
 A Certificate of Calibration containing actual measurements is included with every tester.

-How much time should be allowed for the included Loctite 907 to cure?
+How much time should be allowed for the included Resinlab EP11HT Gray to cure?

-Complete cure is obtained after 24 hours at room
+Full cure can be obtained after 24-48 hours at room